trixi-framework/paper-2021-juliacon/pid_runs/README.md

   > make
   ```
   to build the particular FLUXO configuration.
 Note, if CMake does not detect a precompiled version of the HDF5 library
-  than this will automatically be built as a first step of the FLUXO compilation.
+  then it will automatically download and build a local copy of HDF5 as a first step of the FLUXO compilation.
   The executable `fluxo` is contained in your FLUXO directory in `build/bin/` upon a sucessful compilation.
 - To configure the different physical models use one of the included `.ini` files; either `fluxo_parameter_euler_pid.ini`
   for the compressible Euler equations or `fluxo_parameter_mhd_pid.ini` for the ideal GLM-MHD equations.
 Depending